OpenVPN/openvpn/doc/man-sections/client-options.rst

   next remote succeeds.
 To silently ignore an option pushed by the server, use :code:`ignore`.

+  *Warning:* ``pull-filter`` cannot be relied upon as a security measure to protect against offending options pushed by a server.
+For example, the filter could be defeated by pushing options with extra spaces between tokens or other formatting variations.

 --push-peer-info
   Push additional information about the client to server.
 The following data is always pushed to the server: